timss/vimconf/README.md

     cp -r vimconf/.vim ~

-**or** symlink your ~/.vimrc to your git clone so in order to update only a git pull is needed.
+Symlink your ~/.vimrc to your git clone so in order to update only a git pull is needed.

     ln -s vimconf/.vimrc ~/.vimrc